Kasepuhan Banten Kidul

-According to oral tradition, the Kasepuhan have lived in this area (Banten Kidul or South Banten) since 1368.
-The ancestors of the Kasepuhan are said to have lived in the area of Bogor, east of Mount Halimun.
-At that time, their ancestors were part of the Sunda Kingdom, that encompassed the province of West Java and Banten.

-Kasepuhan history was first recorded in 1368.
-The Banten Kidul area is divided into three regency areas (Lebak, Bogor, and Sukabumi).
-The Kasepuhan practice their ancestral traditions and continue living on rice plantations.
-As of 2014, 167 original and 300 new varieties were cultivated.

 Economy

 They primarily live via agriculture, split in two categories: huma (dry rice cultivation) and sawah (wet rice cultivation).
 The dry system is the original way.
 The Dutch introduced the wet system.

 About 85% of Kasepuhan agricultural land is sawah, 10% consists of ladang, and 5% kebun.
 They emphasise eco-friendly techniques.
 The surrounding land is mostly forest.
 The three forest categories are Leuweung Tutupan (forbidden forest), Leuweung Titipan (forbidden forest), Leuweung Garapan (cultivated forest).

 Culture

-The Kasepuhan claim they are linked with the Baduy, another traditional group in West Java.
-The main belief system of Kasepuhan people is Sunda Wiwitan.
-The Kasepuhan combine Islam with animism, Sundanese traditions, Pajajaran traditions and thus Hinduism.

 The main ritual of Kasepuhan community is Seren Taun, or rice harvest thanksgiving.
 The festival marks the new agriculture year.
 Seren Tuan festival is also celebrated by other Sundanese traditional communities in other areas, such as Sundanese community in Cigugur, Kuningan.